AdityaGITSession/commclassroomOP/README.md

 Kunal Kushwaha learing github amazing..

-- Aditya Dev Shrivastava says that this community is awesome.
+- Aditya Dev Shrivastava says that this community is awesome...